Got a problem with goods?

-You can ask the seller to fix it.
-The seller must choose between repairing the goods, replacing them, or giving you a refund.
-If the trader refuses to fix the problem or takes more than a reasonable time to do so, you can
+The retailer decides the remedy.
+You can ask them to fix the item, but the retailer can choose between repairing it, replacing it, or giving you a refund.
+If the retailer refuses to fix the problem or takes more than a reasonable time to do so, you can

 - return the goods and ask for your money back, or

-- ask for a replacement, if the same type of goods are reasonably available to the seller, or
+- ask for a replacement, if the same type of goods are reasonably available to the retailer, or

-- take the goods elsewhere to be fixed and ask the seller to pay the cost of repair.
+- take the goods elsewhere to be fixed and ask the retailer to pay the cost of repair.

 - return (reject) the goods and get your money back, or

-- return the goods for a replacement of similar value and type (if the goods are reasonably available as part of the seller's stock ), or
+- return the goods for a replacement of similar value and type (if the goods are reasonably available as part of the retailer’s stock ), or

 - keep the goods and have the price reduced to make up for its drop in value.